 Ok, so back to the B2B influencer lists.
-I see these all the time in my feed and they are usually created and shared one of two ways.
+I see these all the time in my feed, and they are usually created and shared in one of two ways.

 One, it’s usually a company within a specific sector like 5G or Blockchain.
-They create a list, share it and tag the influencers.
-I totally understand why they would do this.
+They create a list, share it, and tag the influencers.
+I understand why they would do this.
 This is what I would call organic influencer marketing.
-It’s an entry level approach to get on the radar of certain audiences.
+It’s an entry-level approach to getting on the radar of specific audiences.

 But it’s really about the context of the list and how it’s communicated externally.

 In other words, doing something like this is a waste of time.
 Even if you tag the influencers in the content, they’ll be a select few that click on it.
-But it’ll go mostly ignored and it kind of makes you look desperate.
-In fact, never ever use “check this out” in post copy.
+But it’ll go mostly ignored, and it makes you look desperate.
+Never use “check this out” in post copy.
 And anything over 20 or 25 is way too much.

 Instead, I would go about it like this: